 Following the third unexcused absence from a scheduled Skills and Simulation laboratory sessions, the student will be terminated from the College of Nursing and not eligible for automatic readmission to a subsequent cohort.
-The student may re-apply to the College of Nursing through the College's Admissions Application process as outlined in the 2020-2021 Student Catalog.
+The student may re-apply to the College of Nursing through the College's Admissions Application process as outlined in the applicable academic year Student Catalog.